jishnu1/Fast-Clip/README.md

 # Tips

-* If you have a keyboard or mouse with customizable buttons, bind the buttons to the batch files for easy access to frequently used text.
+* If you have a keyboard or mouse with customizable buttons, bind the buttons to the batch files for easy access to frequently used text
-* For job applications, I recommend creating batch files for the following:
+* For job applications, I recommend creating batch files for the following <br>
+(templates provided in jobs folder)
   * email address
   * phone number
   * LinkedIn URL